 The standard includes different classes of tolerances, ranging from "fine" to "very coarse," depending on the required precision of manufacturing.
 For example, there are tolerances for lengths, widths, thicknesses, and other dimensions of components.
 This norm helps ensure that products have consistent quality standards and are compatible with each other.

 ISO 2768 is divided into two parts.
 The first part, ISO 2768-1, addresses general tolerances for length and angle measurements.
 Acceptable deviations are specified without the need for specific tolerance for each individual dimension.
-The second part, ISO 2768-2, establishes standards for tolerances regarding form and position.
+The second part, ISO 2768-2, defines general geometrical tolerances (GD&T).
+In 2021, ISO 22081 replaced it as the applicable standard for geometrical tolerances when no individual specification is provided.

 With my tool, you can verify both length measurements, fillet radii, chamfer heights, and angle measurements according to ISO 2768-1.